How to ‘Put Your Child Up’ for Adoption: Support and Resources

 What is Open Adoption?

 Simply put, it’s an adoption process in which both the birth mother (or birth parents) and the adoptive family meet before, during, and after the adoption.
-A big part of open adoption is that the birth mother chooses the adoptive parents for her child.
-There is an exchange of personal information, discussions about adoption plans, and how best to raise the child.
+With open adoption, you can choose your child’s parents and stay in touch in the future.
+Your child won’t end up getting lost in the foster care system.
+A big part of open adoption is that there is an exchange of personal information, discussions about adoption plans, and how best to raise the child.

 When you choose an open adoption, you can make the choices you want for your child rather than someone else.
 You won’t have to wonder if your child is safe and cared for the way you would like.